fpereiro/recalc/readme.md

 If we can't get rid of side effects, we can instead embrace them without forgetting our functional roots.
 We can consider that each side effect is an *event*.
 When a side effect comes in, we make our program fire an event.
 And here's the kicker: there might be one or more listeners for a given event.
 Those listeners are simply functions that then operate in consequence.
 In this way, you can work on the problem of passing control around when side effects come into the picture.

 The other question is: how do we pass data around?
 Since there might be multiple listeners to an event, operating sequentially or parallely, it would be messy to depend on return values.
 Instead, we can create a central object where we can store all the state of the application.
-A *global object* (I hope you're cringing now).
+A *global object* shared by all functions (I hope you're cringing now), which we call the *store*.

 But wait!
 If these events and their handlers modify this global object, wouldn't be this merely be imperative programming?
 It would, except for one catch: data changes on the global state can also be expressed as events, to which functions can respond/react.
 So you don't just increment a variable.
 You increment it through an event that notifies everyone concerned.